Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning: Approach

 \section{Approach}

-To prune a given DNN, the user provides the model size constraint~(e.g., FLOPs-constraint).
-The DNN-Graph environment receives the constraint, takes the DNN's hierarchical computational graph as the environment state, and leverages the GNN-RL agent to search for a compression policy.
+To prune a given DNN, the user provides the model size constraint~(i.e., FLOPs constraint).
+Although we perform FLOPs-constraint filter pruning, our method is not limited to FLOPs-constraint and can be easily extended to latency, MACs, or sparsity constraint compression.

-Figure~\ref{fig:2} depicts a high-level overview of our method.
-The DNN-Graph environment episode is essentially a model compression iteration.
-As the red arrows show, the process starts from the original DNN.
+Figure~\ref{fig:2} illustrates the DNN-Graph search episode, which is essentially a model compression iteration.
+Red arrows show that the process starts from the original DNN.
 The model size evaluator first evaluates the size of the DNN.
-If the size is not satisfied, the graph generator converts the DNN to a hierarchical computational graph.
-Then the GNN-RL agent leverages m-GNN to learn pruning ratios (compression policy) from the graph.
+If the size is not satisfied, the graph generator converts the DNN into a hierarchical computational graph.
+Then, the GNN-RL agent leverages m-GNN to learn pruning ratios from the graph.
 The pruner prunes the DNN with the pruning ratios and begins the next iteration from the compressed DNN.
-Each step of the compression will lead to DNN's topology change.
+Each step of the compression will change the network topology.
 Thus, the DNN-Graph environment reconstructs a new hierarchical computational graph for the GNN-RL agent corresponding to the current compression state.
 Once the compressed DNN satisfies the size constraint, the evaluator will end the episode, and the accuracy evaluator will assess the pruned DNN's accuracy as an episode reward for the GNN-RL agent.
-As opposed to the existing RL-based methods~\cite{he2018amc,yu2020agmc,liu2020AutoCompress}, with the DNN-Graph environment, the GNN-RL can automatically learn to reach the desired model size.
-Hence, it prevents us from manual adjustments and obtaining tiny compression ratios.
+As opposed to the existing RL-based methods~\cite{he2018amc,yu2020agmc,liu2020AutoCompress}, with the DNN-Graph environment, the GNN-RL can learn to reach the desired model size in the reinforcement learning stage.
+Hence, it prevents us from adjusting pruning ratios and obtaining tiny compression ratios.
 In the following, we will explain the details of the m-GNN and RL agent within our approach.

-\subsection{Hierarchical graph representation}
+\subsection{Hierarchical Graph Representation}